Feeling guilty is a universal experience; it plays an important part in our social development and the maintenance of our relationships.

 One of the unique features of guilt is that it is largely a private exercise.
 Most emotions provoke a noticeable response, and even if these are fleeting and minimal, they are still visible to others, so they have an idea of what we are feeling.

-But with guilt there are no facial expressions or other external signals that give clues to what we are experiencing.
+But with guilty feelings, facial expressions are either absent or easy to mask, and no other external signals that give clues to what we are experiencing.
 We suffer in silence, and when guilt becomes a regular companion, we suffer alone.

 In contrast with the private and personal experience that guilt is, it is also a closely linked to our social bonds; when you feel guilt you fear the judgment or reactions of others who matter to you in some way.
 So guilt isn’t just a feeling, it is also part of our social rituals and behaviour.

-This points the way to assuaging unhealthy guilt.
+This points the way to getting rid of unhealthy guilt.
 In cases where the unhealthy feelings are directly associated with a relationship, you might say that the relationship is part of the problem, but it can also be part of the solution.

 Baumeister, et al. ‘Guilt: An Interpersonal Approach.’
 Psychological Bulletin 115(2), no. Mar 1994 (n.d.): 243–67.